-- Install the wheel; then using a crisscross pattern, tighten the wheel nuts in 20 ft-lb increments to a final torque of 40 ft-lb (steel wheel), 60 ft-lb (aluminium wheel w/black nuts), or 80 ft-lb (aluminum wheel w/ chrome nuts). - Remove the vehicle from the support stand and verify brake operation.
+9. Install the wheel; then using a crisscross pattern, tighten the wheel nuts in 20 ft-lb increments to a final torque of 40 ft-lb (steel wheel), 60 ft-lb (aluminum wheel w/black nuts), or 80 ft-lb (aluminum wheel w/chrome nuts).
+10. Remove the vehicle from the support stand and verify brake operation.